kubernetes/website/content/en/docs/tasks/administer-cluster/running-cloud-controller.md

   must be specified.
 Otherwise, it should not be specified.

-Keep in mind that setting up your cluster to use cloud controller manager will change your cluster behaviour in a few ways:
+Keep in mind that setting up your cluster to use cloud controller manager will change your cluster behavior in a few ways:

 * Components that specify `--cloud-provider=external` will add a taint `node.cloudprovider.kubernetes.io/uninitialized` with an effect `NoSchedule`